MaxBogomol/WizardsReborn/README.md

 # About:

-Wizard's Reborn - a mod about magic in the style of alternative 1930s.
+"Wizard's Reborn" - a mod about magic in the style of alternative 1930s.

 ![](https://cdn.modrinth.com/data/axZDcOCH/images/554f3b41f0eb5a5cd37c6d52319bcb1210162882.png)